okx-code/rankupbook/src/Core-Files/Config-Placeholders.md

+# Config Placeholders

 Where config placeholders can be used, all PlaceholderAPI placeholders can be used too.

+These placeholders will only work inside the context of Rankup!
+This means that if you use the in a message from another plugin, they won't register!

 | Placeholder | Derived From | Description
 | ----------- | ----------- | -----------